7Nights 8Days Inspiring Bhutan Tour Package

 Itinerary Expand All

-The most spectacular mountain flights you will ever experience in a lifetime.
-Flying in from the heat of the plains of India one can witness from the left side of the aircraft window a series of the world’s highest peaks.
-Your pilot will announce the names of the peaks if the weather is clear.
-You will descend into the high mountains and as the plane lowers you will not find any airstrip or any city but instead you will enjoy the view of the approaching valley of Paro, the alpine forests, little monasteries, temples, and farmhouses.
-Before the plane touches the runaway you will get a glimpse of the fertile valley of Paro, the Paro Dzong (Fortress) and Paro Chu (river).
-Our representative from HW Tours will be at the airport to assist and meet you.
-And transfer to Thimphu. visit Tashichoe Dzong (Fortress of Glorious Religion) if time permits.
-Overnight at a hotel in Thimphu.
+Experience a once-in-a-lifetime mountain flight that will take your breath away!
+As you fly in from the hot plains of India, you will be able to witness the world’s highest peaks from the left side of the aircraft window.
+If the weather is clear, your pilot will announce the names of the peaks.
+As you descend into the high mountains, you will not find any airstrip or city, but rather you will be treated to views of the Paro Valley, alpine forests, monasteries, temples, and farmhouses.
+Before the plane touches the runaway, you will get a glimpse of the fertile Paro Valley, the Paro Dzong (Fortress), and Paro Chu (river).
+Upon arrival, a representative from HW Tours will be waiting to meet and assist you.
+If time permits, you will be taken to visit the Tashichoe Dzong (Fortress of Glorious Religion).
+You will spend the night at a hotel in Thimphu.

-Overnight at a hotel in Punakha
+Overnight at the hotel in Punakha

 Overnight at the hotel in Paro.